achudars/london-crossroads/README.md

-# London Rail Network Map - Next.js
+# London Rail Network Map - Elizabeth and Thameslink with 1-mile radiuses of each station

 A modern, interactive full-screen map showing London's rail network including the Elizabeth Line (Crossrail) and Thameslink routes, built with Next.js and React-Leaflet.